 Data at Rest Encryption (DARE) is a key strategy in deploying a defence in depth approach in the security world.
-DARE, along with Rubrik Zero Trust Data Management™ and immutable file system provide the groundwork for ensuring our customers are able to recover from nearly any cyber threat, while at the same time ensuring their data is always safe and hidden away from prying eyes.
+DARE, along with Rubrik Zero Trust Data Security™ and immutable file system provide the groundwork for ensuring our customers are able to recover from nearly any cyber threat, while at the same time ensuring their data is always safe and hidden away from prying eyes.
 When it comes to encrypting data at rest, Rubrik provides a couple options: Software Encryption and Hardware Encryption.

 Rubrik software encryption for data at rest works on the application level, meaning all the work and encryption is performed through software.
 As data is ingested, Rubrik generates a unique one-time only symmetric Data Encryption Key (DEK).
 DEKs utilize the AES-256 cipher and are utilized to encrypt both the ingested backup data, along with any associated metadata generated by Rubrik.
 This process ensures that—without the associated DEK—the data is essentially unreadable, even by the Rubrik platform.
 This results in the need to store this associated DEK somewhere alongside the data itself.